Leeps-Lab/high_frequency_trading/README.rst

     pip3 install -r requirements.txt

-4. In a seperate shell, navigate into the folder of the repository you cloned.
-It is always a good idea to use a virtual environment.
-Do step 2, activate the environment previously created.
+4. In a seperate shell, navigate into the folder of the repository you cloned in Step 3.
+Then cd into the exchange_server folder and download the up-to-date files of the exchange server.

 ::